mx51/spi-samples-java/kebabpos/README.md

-# Welcome to AcmePOS
+# Welcome to KebabPOS

-AcmePOS is a command-line POS.
+KebabPOS is a command-line POS.

 Its purpose is to demonstrate to a POS software developer how they might integrate with a PIN pad (card payment terminal) using Assembly Payment's SPI (Simple Payments Integration) as documented at [harness.simplepaymentapi.com](harness.simplepaymentapi.com).